Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 - Sail Away 155 American Folk Songs to Read, Sing, & Play also published by Boosey & Hawkes is the sequel to “150” and also follows the Kodály sequence.

-The Kodály method provides a tried and true basic method to develop music reading skills in the elementary grades.
-Most teachers adapt the method to best fit into their elementary music curriculum.
+The Kodály method offers a proven system for developing music reading skills in the elementary grades.
+Teachers often adapt the method to fit their specific music curriculum.

 Sequential Repertoire of Elementary Music Lessons

-Developing music literacy in the elementary grades does not happen by accident.
-It requires sequential lessons and activities which build on prior learning.
-You CAN create your own lessons but it does take time.
+Developing music literacy in elementary grades requires intentional effort.
+It takes sequential lessons and activities that build on prior learning.
+While you can create your own lessons, it can be time-consuming.

-If you don’t have time to create all of your own elementary music lessons, give yourself a break.
-Take a look at some of the NO-PREP complete bundles below.
-Our resources teach movable Do in a manner that’s simple and easy for teachers to teach and for students to understand.
+If you don’t have the time to create all your elementary music lessons, give yourself a break.
+Check out the NO-PREP complete bundles below.
+These resources teach movable Do in a way that’s simple for teachers to teach and easy for students to understand.

 - Projectable PowerPoint lessons